Beating the Winner's Curse via Inference-Aware Policy Optimization: General Framework

 Applying IPW to $\mathcal{O}$ yields an unbiased estimate of $\tau(\pi)$:

 is the inverse propensity weight.
-As $\hat{\tau}(\pi)$ is only an estimate of the improvement of $\pi$ over $\pi^o$, a $z$-test needs to be applied to gain confidence that $\tau(\pi)>0$; we use a $z$-test since are assuming we know the variances (otherwise a $t$-test would be used), and we expect to use large sample sizes where the central limit theorem guarantees $\hat{\tau}(\pi)$ is normally distributed.
+As $\hat{\tau}(\pi)$ is only an estimate of the improvement of $\pi$ over $\pi^o$, a $z$-test needs to be applied to gain confidence that $\tau(\pi)>0$; we use a $z$-test as we assume knowledge of the variances $\sigma^2$ (otherwise a $t$-test would be used), and we expect to use large sample sizes where the central limit theorem guarantees $\hat{\tau}(\pi)$ is normally distributed.
 The $z$-score for $\hat{\tau}(\pi)$ is

-is the standard error of $\hat{\tau}(\pi)$.
-Typically the standard error is unknown, so the sample approximation
+is the standard error of $\hat{\tau}(\pi)$.\footnote{Typically, the standard error is unknown, so we instead use a sample approximation $s(\pi)\approx\hat{s}(\pi)$ in conjunction with the $t$-score.
+For simplicity, we assume the standard error is known, so we can use the $z$-score.} The policy is accepted if the $z$-score exceeds some level $Z_{\text{min}}$.

-based on $\mathcal{O}$ is used to estimate the $z$-score.
-The $z$-score is required to reach some level of significance $Z_{\min}$ before the policy is accepted.

 Our goal is to construct a policy which improves upon the observational policy as much as possible while passing a significance test on the observational dataset.
-To do so we have access to the counterfactual outcome distributions of $Y_{n,t}$ and the observational policy $\pi^o$, but not the observed treatments or outcomes.
-We formalize this goal as a multi-criterion optimization problem between $\tau(\pi)$ and $\mathbb{E}[Z(\pi)] = \frac{\tau(\pi)}{s(\pi)}$ for which we seek the Pareto frontier.
-Note that for all $\pi$, $Z(\pi)$ should be normal with $\mathrm{Var}(Z(\pi)) = 1$, meaning that maximizing expected $z$-score should also maximize the probability of reaching $Z_{\min}$.
+To do so, we have access to the counterfactual outcome distributions of $Y_{n,t}$ and the observational policy $\pi^o$, but not the observed treatments or outcomes.
+Note that for all $\pi$, $Z(\pi)$ should be approximately normal with $\mathrm{Var}(Z(\pi)) = 1$, meaning that to maximize our probability of achieving statistical significance, it suffices to maximize the expected $z$-score.
+Thus, we formalize our goal as computing the Pareto frontier $\Pi_{\mathrm{Opt}}$ for a multi-objective optimization problem, where the objectives are (1) the expected policy improvement $\tau(\pi)$, and (2) the expected $z$-score $\mathbb{E}[Z(\pi)] = \frac{\tau(\pi)}{s(\pi)}$ for the IPW estimator used in conjunction with the observational dataset $\mathcal{O}$.
+Mathematically, our goal is to compute